 These super comfortable shoes feature an antimicrobial lining to keep them stink-free.
 And if these shoes come up against some messy adventures (muddy puddle jumping anyone?) they are safe to throw straight into the washing machine.

 The Made 2 Play Artin sneakers are made of a durable leather and mesh material and have a rubber sole that provides good grip on smooth and slippery surfaces.
-These shoes also happen to be one of the most affordable pairs of shoes on the list, with sizes for sizes for toddlers all the way up to little kids’ size 13.5.
+These shoes also happen to be one of the most affordable pairs of shoes on the list, with sizes for toddlers all the way up to little kids’ size 13.5.

 - Hook & loop closure makes it easy to get the shoes on and off.